benbria/coffee-coverage/README.md

 What it Does
 ------------

-CoffeeCoverage takes a collection of .coffee files, and produces .js files which have been instrumented to record how many times each line is executed.
+Benbria CoffeeCoverage takes a collection of .coffee files, and produces .js files which have been instrumented to record how many times each line is executed.
 Given a file "hello.coffee":

     console.log "Hello World"